-Water flows from one side of a membrane to the other until the concentration of the liquid on both sides is equal.
+Water molecules flow from one side of a membrane to the other until the concentration of water molecules on both sides is equal.

 What you need: